- College of Nursing General Questions

 What hospitals are used for student learning experiences?

 Students in Dallas have clinical experiences throughout the DFW metroplex.
 Students in Houston have clinical experiences throughout the Texas Medical Center and the surrounding Houston area.
+Students will have some choice in which of our partner hospitals they are assigned for clinicals.

 Is there a separate application to nursing?